pudly/schmopera-hugo/content/articles/talking-with-conductors-riccardo-frizza.md

 categories = "Interview"
 date = "2017-10-16T13:31:00-04:00"
 lastmod = "2017-10-17T20:14:00-04:00"
-publishDate = "2017-10-17T20:01:00-04:00"
-slug = "talking-with-conductors-riccardo-frizza"
-title = "Talking with conductors: Riccardo Frizza"
+preamble = "Born in Brescia, conductor [Riccardo Frizzza](/scene/people/riccardo-frizza/) is known worldwide for his specialist work in *bel canto*, and with the operas of one of his favourite composers, Giuseppe Verdi.
+Frizza is currently conducting a run of *Falstaff* at the Teatro Regio di Parma for the 2017 Festival Verdi, and next month he'll head to Tokyo to conduct *La traviata* at the [New National Theatre](http://www.nntt.jac.go.jp/english/productions/detail_009667.html). \n\nWe had the chance to ask him about the relationship between singer and conductor, conductor and director, and about his current favourite opera (hint: it's by Verdi!)." publishDate = "2017-10-17T20:01:00-04:00" short_description = "\"I believe that there is always a mutual learning process between performers and conductors.
+If a conductor is well trained he can pass a great deal of his wisdom to the performers, and in the same way a conductor can learn all about breathing from a singer.\"" slug = "talking-with-conductors-riccardo-frizza" title = "Talking with conductors: Riccardo Frizza"
 +++